michellesimek/web-scraping-challenge/README.md

 ## MongoDB and Flask Application
-Create a new HTML page to display all of the informatino scraped above.
+Create a new HTML page to display all of the information scraped above.